ena-ema-technologies/front-end-skill-assesment-aug-24/readme.md

 Add, edit, or remove services.
 Manage team members dynamically.
-Manage job postings and applications.
+Manage job postings .
+Track and respond to job applications.
 Track and respond to customer queries.

 The website should be fully responsive and accessible, providing a smooth user experience across all devices.